Adler 2.5-litre

 Production got under way in November 1937.
 Seen as a successor for the six cylinder Adler Diplomat, it was an executive sedan/saloon featuring a strikingly streamlined body designed by Karl Jenschke (1899–1969) who till 1935 had been the Director of Engineering with Steyr-Daimler-Puch.
 Jenschke's last creation during his time with Steyr had been the Steyr 50 which the Adler 2.5-litre, though larger, closely resembled.

 Both on account of its uncompromisingly stream-lined silhouette and because its launch coincided with Germany’s first Autobahn construction boom, the car was popularly known as the Autobahn Adler.

 The body for the four-door fast back saloon came from Ambi-Budd whose Berlin based German business made the steel bodies for several of Germany’s large automakers in the decade before the war.
 The two- and four-door cabriolet bodies came from Karmann of Osnabrück.

 Engine and transmission

 The Adler 2.5-litre was powered by a longitudinally installed water-cooled straight-six side-valve engine of 2,494 cc displacement, with a four-bearing crankshaft and pressured lubrication.
 The side valves were controlled via a chain-driven camshaft.
 The radiator, engine and gear box were all set well forward in the car, and power was delivered to the rear wheels via a four-speed manual transmission which included synchromesh on the top three ratios.
 The gear lever emerged directly from the centre of the dashboard.

 Structure and running gear

 The load bearing aspects of the car’s structure were a welded box chassis with a floor platform.
 Side elements of the frame were bowed in order to provide for a roomy passenger cabin.
-As a result, the car was more than 100 mm wider than contemporary competitors from Mercedes-Benz and BMW (though still only slightly wider than a 1997 Volkswagen Golf Mk4, which highlights how cars, like many of their drivers, had become wider during the intervening sixty years).
+As a result, the car was more than 100 mm wider than contemporary competitors from Mercedes-Benz and BMW.